Finding our way back Together

 Once, in a wave of grief during a break-up talk, I cried on the couch of my small Victorian apartment in San Francisco.
 My partner at the time didn't have words of comfort.
 He just sat beside me and put his hand on my back.
 I felt his love radiate all the way to my heart, and that was the medicine I needed.
 My tears slowly subsided, with the acceptance of what was.
 That moment stayed with me for the rest of my life.

-This longing lives in all of us - the longing for togetherness, for belonging, just as we are.
-Yet, in today's world, we often find ourselves alone - behind screens, behind closed doors, in separate homes.
+This longing lives in all of us - for togetherness, for belonging, just as we are.
+Yet, in today's world, we often find ourselves alone - behind screens, closed doors, in our separate homes.

-Villages and collectives, once woven into a web of life, got fragmented by the Industrial era into nuclear families dispersed in cities.
+Villages and collectives, that were once woven into a web of life, got fragmented by the Industrial era into nuclear families and dispersed in cities.
 Many of us stopped opening our hearts and doors to each other.
 Instead, we gradually became efficient little machines of productivity.
-Our attention scattered through the internet, as our bodies longed for connection that said, "I see you.
-I'm here with you."
+Our attention scattered through the internet, as our bodies ached for connection that said, "I see you.
+You are not alone"

 We learned to value independence and self-sufficiency above all in Western culture.
-We learned to "carry on" and to fix our problems with quick solutions - often bypassing the tender wisdom of our hearts.
-But most of us crave real human connection, without veils.
+We adapted the attitude of "keep calm and carry on", of fixing problems with quick solutions instead of listening to the tender wisdom of our hearts.
+But most of us crave the feeling of being seen and heard.
 We need safe touch.
-To be together sharing a moment of truth - be it joy, pain, or confusion - in the field of belonging.
+To be together sharing a moment of truth - be it in joy, pain, or confusion - in the field of belonging.

-Growing up in the former Soviet Union, I was taught to think as a "we."
-Like a bee.
-Touch was our basic language, at least among the working class - holding arms as we walked, a hand on another's shoulder as we talked.
+Growing up in the former Soviet Union, I was taught to think as a "we”, like a bee.
+Touch was one of our languages, at least among the working class - holding arms as we walked, having a hand on each other’s shoulders or knees as we talked.
 Coming to the U.S. at eighteen felt like a shock.
-I learned that Puritan values of modesty and restraint had, over centuries, bound the human body away from others.
-We became separated from the mycelium network of embodied connection, like potted plants.
+I didn’t understand the difference in boundaries, until I learned that Puritan values of modesty restrained the human body, over centuries, away from others.
+We became separated from the mycelium of embodied, right-brain connection, like potted plants.

 In a world starved for connection, we learned to improvise.
-We found what comfort we can - in therapy, romantic partnerships, friendly hugs, contact improvisation, cuddle gatherings.
+We found what comfort we could - in therapy, romantic partnerships, sex, friendly hugs, dance, cuddle gatherings.
 And yet many of us still feel untouched - in our hearts and bodies.

 Modern research confirms what our bodies already know.
 "Touch hunger” - chronic deprivation of safe, attuned contact - affects our immune function, emotional regulation, and longevity.
 And then there is emotional loneliness, too.
 A 2023 report from the U.S. Surgeon General called loneliness a national epidemic, showing that isolation carries health risks comparable to smoking fifteen cigarettes a day.